EricZinda/Perplexity/docs/pxHowTo/pxHowTo120ConceptsReferringExpressions.md

 x14 = RichObject("text")  # object "is_a" "text"
 ~~~

 This isn't quite right.
 A text file "is_a" file, but it "has" text, it is not "text".

 The problem is in how we've interpreted the predications `_text_n_of` and `_file_n_of`.
-Normally these predications should be `true` for objects that "are" (i.e. "is_a") that kind of thing.
+Normally, these predications should be `true` for objects that "are" (i.e. "is_a") that kind of thing.
 That is how they are implemented and that is the kind of `Concept` being returned by them at the moment.
 But when used with `compound`, the 2nd argument is used more like an adjective than a noun.
 Consider "baby food".
 A jar of baby food is *not* a baby.
 "Baby" is being used as an adjective.

 The problem is that `text_n_of` (or "baby") get called without knowing this is how they'll be used.
-So, we can either write two different *interpretations* for all noun predications: one interpreting as "is_a" and one interpreting as "has_adjective" version and compound will always only be true for the second.
+So, we can either write two different *interpretations* for all noun predications: one interpreting as "is_a" and one interpreting as "has_adjective" and then compound will always only be `true` for the second.
 Or: we can have the `compound` predication do some special magic to interpret nouns as adjectives.

 Since we don't have other predications that need to treat nouns as adjectives, for now we'll centralize the code in `compound` to save work.
-We will keep it simple until we find we need to do otherwise, by adding a method to our `RichConcept` class called `add_adjective_concept`.
+We will add a method to our `RichConcept` class called `add_adjective_concept`.
 This method will simply convert "is_a" relationships to "has_adjective" relationships and then add to the base object:

 ~~~
 class RichConcept: